 So the treatment of arthritis is basically divided into two categories.

 There is non-operative management, and then there is surgery.

 The treatment usually begins with non-operative management because it is usually low risk.
 Common non-operative management includes “activity modification,” which is just a way of saying to avoid activities that bother the joint affected by arthritis.
 Like if going up or down stairs are troublesome for a patient, then they should avoid it and use the elevator.

 Besides activity modification, there are also common medications that are used for the treatment of arthritis.
 These are things that are available over the counter that you can get without a prescription from a physician, and these include anti-inflammatory medications like Advil, ibuprofen, naproxen, and then there’s also Tylenol.

 In addition to the medications, other things that people try are braces, particularly for the knee, to help stabilize that joint, which can provide some patients with some relief, and also physical therapy.
 Physical therapy just strengthens the muscles and tendons around the joint, and that can provide some people with symptomatic relief, but it doesn’t reverse the process of degradation.
 It can Be treated by Joint Replacement Surgery.

 The final non-operative treatment in our arsenal is steroid injections.
 Steroid injections basically take a large dose of anti-inflammatory medication and put it right to where it’s needed in the joint, and that can provide people with a few weeks to several months of quite effective pain relief.

-The decision to have surgery by the orthopaedic surgeon is ultimately taken by the patient.
+The decision to have surgery by the orthopaedic Doctor In Jaipur is ultimately taken by the patient.
 A physician may guide him to an appropriate choice but it is taken by the patient.
 The decision is not dictated by how good or bad the X-ray looks, but rather by how severe the patient’s symptoms are.
 Again, specifically pain, and how well it is being managed by the non-operative treatment.
 So if someone feels like they’re able to do most of their activities at a high functional level with non-operative management, then we continue with non-operative management.